openwall/john-packages/readme.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-white.svg)][linkSnapcraftJohn]

-If you followed the above instructions, you installed the released version of John the Ripper Jumbo 1+ in your system.
-If you want to access the hot and bleeding developing version of JtR, you must follow a development channel.
-For a clean
+If you followed the instructions above, you have installed the released version of `john` on your system.
+If you want to access the hot and bleeding development version of JtR, you must follow the edge channel.
+For a clean install:
-installation:

 ```bash
  sudo snap install --channel=edge john-the-ripper
 ```

-If you already has JtR installed:
+If you already have JtR installed:

 ```bash
  sudo snap refresh --channel=edge john-the-ripper